Jarno458/Archipelago/worlds/satisfactory/docs/setup_en.md

 Once the Mod Manager is installed you can install mods directly in the manager or via the Satisfactory Mod Repository website.

-Inside the Mod Manager, search for and install the "Archipelago Multi-World Randomizer".
+Inside the Mod Manager, search for and install the "Archipelago Randomizer".
 Alternatively, visit the mod page: [Archipelago Multi-World Randomizer on Ficsit.app](https://ficsit.app/mod/Archipelago).
 Once on the mod page, click the "Install" link in the Latest Versions card.

 The Mod Manager will install all required dependency mods for you with no additional action required.

 As soon as you have the relevant mods installed, you do not need to launch the game through the Mod Manager - desktop shortcuts, Steam, Epic. etc. will all launch the game with mods still loaded.

-TODO for development time only: Here is a link to the manual install directions in case the Archipelago mod developers send you a custom version for testing: <https://docs.ficsit.app/satisfactory-modding/latest/ManualInstallDirections.html>

 ### Installing Additional Mods